 In addition to the direct link between strategy and innovation in existing research, the literature points to value appropriation as an essential area of research where these fields are integrated.
-In particular it deals with the strategic difference it makes in an organization when it comes to choosing openness or protectionism, which seems rooted in the dichotomy of a relational versus a transactional orientation in organization.
-Two main areas have gained interest: patents and intellectual properly strategy (IPS) versus open innovation.
-These areas stand in strong contrast in most cases and represent an important strategic choice in the area of innovation strategy.
+In particular, it deals with the strategic difference in organization when it comes to choice of openness and protectionism - which seems rooted in the dichotomy of a relational and transactional orientation in organization.
+In particular, two main areas have gained interest, patents and IPS versus open innovation, which stands in strong contrast in most cases and represents an important strategic choice in the area of innovation strategy.

-With regards to open innovation, a number of areas have been studied, such as motivations (Appleyard & Chesbrough, 2017) and trade-offs between openness and protection (Raasch et al., 2009; Knudsen & Mortensen, 2011).
-In the area of IP protection, several papers have dealt with how organizations make protection decisions (Gallié & Legros, 2012), the use of licensing (Gallié & Legros, 2012; Großmann et al., 2016), standard catch-up collection and use of patents (Schmidt, 2013; Jell et al., 2017).
+With regards to open innovation, a number of areas have been studied such as motivations (Appleyard and Chesbrough, 2017) and trade-offs between openness and protection (Raasch et al., 2009, Knudsen and Mortensen, 2011).
+In the area of protection, papers have dealt with how organizations make the protection decisions (Gallié and Legros, 2012), the use of licensing (Gallié and Legros, 2012, Großmann et al., 2016), standard catch up collection and use of patents (Jell et al., 2017, Schmidt, 2013).

-5. Discussion
+5 Concluding discussion

-Most contemporary organizations face challenges related to achieving sustainability and advantages in periods of market change.
-This is particularly salient in times of digital disruption and in the face of the so-called '4th industrial revolution'.
-These changes demand innovation to be integrated as a central part of a company's organizational strategy.
-In addressing the societal level, a key emphasis is now placed on 'ecosystems' and 'value networks', with extensive research focusing on the innovation context beyond organizations, such as within cross-organizational collaboration or caused as a response to particular policies and regulation.
-At this level, the main focus is on innovation theory, which has identified a few links to strategy theory.

-At the organizational level, business strategy is increasingly being merged with the core properties of innovation theory, which are to obtain scalability and differentiation into "blue ocean strategies".
-Likewise, visionary and transformative leadership styles are merging with ideas from entrepreneurship research to address creativity and values.
-At the value creation and appropriation level, the core issue relates to protection of innovation advantages, where open source innovation and a proprietary approach stand in strong contrast to each other.
-This value creation and appropriation tradition is also largely rooted in innovation theory tradition.
-These different levels are illustrated in Figure 5.
+Most contemporary organizations face challenges related to achieving sustained and even contemporary advantages in periods of market change.
+This is particular salient in times of digital disruption and at the face of the 4th industrial revolution.
+These changes demand innovation to be integrated as a central part of the strategy in organizations.
+In this study we have conducted a structured literature review to assess to what degree strategy and innovation has been linked in leading management journals.
+The analysis shows that the link between the two main concepts have been done at three different levels of analysis: 1) at the societal level, 2) the organizational level, and finally 3) at the value creation and appropriation level, and 4) the theoretical link between the two concept in business models, disruption and strategy innovation.
+In addressing the societal level, a key emphasis has been put on ecosystems and value networks with extensive research focusing on the innovation context beyond the organization - such as within cross-organizational collaboration and caused by particular policies and regulation.
+At this level, the main focus is on innovation theory, which few links to strategy theory.
+At the organizational level, business strategy are increasingly merging with core properties of innovation theory, to obtain scalability and differentiation into "blue ocean strategies" and how visionary and transformative leadership styles are merging with ideas from entrepreneurship research addressing creativity and values.
+At the value creation and appropriation level, the core issue relates to protection of innovation advantages - where open source innovation and a proprietary approach stands in strong contrast.
+This tradition is also largely rooted in the innovation theory tradition.
+Finally, the core of the strategy-innovation link incorporates the combination of theories directly looking at business models, disruption and innovation.
+Future research should use this different levels to further develop an understanding of how innovation can be transformed into and integrated with firms strategy.

-Figure 5.
-Levels and details of the strategy-innovation link

-The core of the strategy-innovation link incorporates a combination of theories that directly look at business models, disruption, and innovation.
-Future research should use these different levels to further develop an understanding of how innovation can be transformed into and integrated with strategy.

-6. Conclusion

-In this study we have conducted a structured literature review to assess to what degree strategy and innovation have been linked in research conducted in leading management journals.
-The analysis shows that links between the two main concepts have been made at three different levels of analysis: 1) at the societal level, 2) the organizational level, and finally 3) at the value creation and appropriation level.
-Additionally, the review shows a theoretical link between the concepts business model, disruption, and strategy innovation.